charybdis-ircd/charybdis/doc/oper-guide/config.rst

 resv\_exempt
     Users in this auth{} block may use reserved nicknames and channels.

-        **Note**

-        The initial nickname may still not be reserved.
+.. note:: The initial nickname may still not be reserved.

-flood\_exempt (\|)
+flood\_exempt (\|) Users in this auth{} block may send arbitrary
-    Users in this auth{} block may send arbitrary amounts of commands per time unit to the server.
+    amounts of commands per time unit to the server.
 This does not exempt them from any other flood limits.
 You should use this setting with caution.

 no\_tilde (-)
     Users in this auth{} block will not have a tilde added to their